Rhinemann/mage-hack/src/chapters/Skills.typ

 #block(breakable: false)[
   ==== Streetwise
   Knowledge of life on the streets.
-It tells her how to navigate the city, how to get information from unlikely sources, and where they'll be (relatively) safe.
-If they wants to get something on the black market, Streetwise is how.
+It tells them how to navigate the city, how to get information from unlikely sources, and where they'll be (relatively) safe.
+If they want to get something on the black market, Streetwise is how.
 ]

 *Suggested Specialties:* Black Market, Gangs, Navigation, Rumors, Undercover.

 #block(breakable: false)[
   ==== Subterfuge
   Ability to deceive.
-With Subterfuge, your character can lie convincingly, project hidden messages in what she says, hide motivations, and notice deception in others.
+With Subterfuge, your character can lie convincingly, project hidden messages in what they say, hide motivations, and notice deception in others.
 ]

 *Suggested Specialties:* Detecting Lies, Doublespeak, Hiding Emotion, Little White Lies, Misdirection.